mancia08/e-commerce-app/README.md

 Starting from the firsts mock-ups, our team observed a trend: every element (button, block of text, etc.), probably because of its inherent simplicity, was always repeated multiple times.
 The natural corollary to this finding was that the *atomic design* approach was our best option going forward.

-Then, a lot of questions were raised: “Which combination of colors do we want to use?”, “What font(s)?”, "How big should the buttons be?", etc. Because we we don't have a UX/UI professional in our team, the easiest way for us to answer is to try and experiment and see what works, what looks "nice".
-As it happens, the atomic design approach allows you to more flexible and try lets you change a lot of things very quickly, with minimal coding cost and in all stages of production.
+Then, a lot of questions were raised: “Which combination of colors do we want to use?”, “What font(s)?”, "How big should the buttons be?", etc. Because we don't have a UX/UI professional in our team, the easiest way for us to answer this is to try, experiment and see what works, what looks appealing.
+As it happens, the atomic design approach allows you to have more flexibility and lets you change things very quickly, with minimal coding cost and throughout all stages of production.

 Even better, because of this approach, everything is designed and coded for scalability, maintainability, and changeability.